Dersyx/Kronos/README.md

 ## Usage

-To run Kronos, simply type: `python kronos.py --target x`, where x is the target host you want to scan, while in the Kronos directory.
+To run Kronos, simply type: `python kronos.py x`, where x is the target host you want to scan, while in the Kronos directory.

 **I hope that you enjoy this project as much as I do.
 Thanks for using!**